jacobalbano/hxpunk/README.md

 FlashPunk 1.7.x ported to Haxe + openfl (alpha).

-Experimenting mainly to see if there's some performance gain in compiling for flash through haxe.
+Experimenting with Haxe + openfl, mainly to see if there's some performance gain in compiling for the flash target.